iosifidis/msc_applied_informatics/s1/Programming - Software Engineering in Business/excersices/README.md

 # Programming - Software Engineering in Business

-Welcome to the repository for the Master's in Applied Informatics, specializing in Software Development and Cloud program at the University of Macedonia.
+Welcome to the repository for the Programming - Software Engineering in Business.

 ## [Week 2](./weeek2)